 Layoff Reference Letter: Layoffs claim even the best employees.
-Help them get back on their feet with a new employer with this sample.
+Help them get back on their feet with a new employer with this sample letter.

-Letter Sample Asking for a Reference: Need to ask for a reference from a former boss, teacher, or coach?
-These tips and example can help workers who are just starting out.
+Sample Letter Asking for a Reference: Need to ask for a reference from a former boss, teacher, or coach?
+These tips and the included example can help workers who are just starting out.

-Letter of Recommendation for an Employee: Help a former employee land a job with these tips and example.
+Letter of Recommendation for an Employee: Help a former employee land a job with these tips and a sample letter.

 Manager Reference Letter: Here are three examples of reference letters from managers to guide you in recommending a former report.